 Worthington’s sell call on Janus helped make him the top U.S. stock picker of brokerage and asset management firms, according to a ranking of U.S. stock analysts by consulting firm Greenwich Associates in association with Bloomberg Markets.

 JPMorgan, under Americas equity research head Noelle Grainger, scored the largest number of highly ranked analysts, making it the No. 1 firm in U.S. equities research.
 Bank of America was No. 2, followed by Morgan Stanley.
-(MS)
+(MS:US)

 To compile the ranking, Stamford, Connecticut-based Greenwich Associates surveyed 980 buy-side analysts at 216 investment management firms, mutual funds, hedge funds, pensions and insurers.
 The analysts were asked to name the Wall Street research teams they considered their most important sources of advice on investments in 58 industries.
 Those were winnowed to 35 to ensure a statistically significant number of responses.